gjeschke/MMMx/docs/source/locate.rst

     save file

 Arguments
-    *   ``file`` - file name for output density cube file in '.mrc' format Remarks
+    *   ``file`` - file name for output density cube file Remarks
-    *   extension '.mrc' is appended if there is none
+    *   extension '.mat' is appended if there is none, use extension '.mat' for MMMx density files or '.mrc' for MRC files

 ``reference``
 ---------------------------------